bkatiemills/blog/_posts/2015-09-27-engineeringCollaboration.markdown

 ### Simple on its Face (introducing Ultralight)

 Before people riot at [yet another JavaScript framework][nomorefwplz], I promise - this one is so simple it barely rises above the level of syntactic sugar.
-Ultralight does exactly two things, one of which it subcontracts to [mustache.js][mustache]: HTML templating, and query string parsing.
+[Ultralight][ultralight] does exactly two things, one of which it subcontracts to [mustache.js][mustache]: HTML templating, and query string parsing.
 Recall from my TRIUMF project, these were the two things I wanted to add to the project, and I had to do them client side.
 But the goal of Ultralight is to do these things in a way that requires the user to only write very simple HTML and JavaScript, where 'very simple' includes a knowledge of basic syntax, but excludes any knowledge of sophisticated tooling or design patterns.
 Let's take a tour.

 Here's a completely functional Ultralight page: